Dr Mark Booth BVSc (Hons 1)

 Monish has been a Veterinary Nurse for 4 years and has recently joined the team at Kiama Vet Hospital.
 She completed her Certificate IV in Veterinary Nursing in 2017 and continues to do studies in her field.
 On her days off she enjoys hiking, surfing and spending time with her boisterous Cattle Dog X "Gaffer".

-Jessica has recently joined our team of nurses.
-Jessica has a Certificate IV in Veterinary Nursing and over four years experience.
+Jessica has joined our team of nurses in 2018.
+Jessica has a Certificate IV in Veterinary Nursing and over five years experience.
 Jessica has worked at the Paddington Cat hospital and has 4 rescue cats at home.
-When not at work she likes to cook, go shopping for clothes she doesn't need and spend time with her partner Chris.
+When not at work she likes to cook, go shopping for clothes she doesn't need and spend time with her family.

 Dr Popcorn (Poppy, Pops, Popstar, Poptart, Popple)